mlg3672/bike-sharing/README.txt

 The purpose of this program is to forecast the use of bike sharing using training and test data from kiosk locations in the city of DC.

-## Notes about original data set train.csv
+## Notes about training data set train.csv
 columns - type - (range: min - max) - additional inf
 1 datetime
 2 season ( 1 - 4) 1 = spring, 2 = sum, 3 = fall, 4 = winter